micro-FPGA/fpga-sdk-prj/c10lp_refkit/README.md

 Note: there is no new object file, de10lite hex file works, and mini monitor starts UART baudrate 115200

-JTAG is mapped to P6 PMOD (the left most one close to usb connector) pinoput for this adapter:
+JTAG is mapped to P6 PMOD (the left most one close to usb connector) pinout for this adapter:

 https://store.iar.com/product/ADA-MIPI20-RISCV12